lamngockhuong/dev/_posts/2022-02-25-escape-the-underscore-and-the-percent-when-searching-by-like-ilike-expressions-in-postgresql.md

   height: 500
 ---

-To escape the underscore and the percent to be used in a pattern in like expressions use the escape character (`\`):
+To escape the underscore and the percent to be used in a pattern in like expressions, use the escape character (`\`):

 ```sql
 SELECT * FROM users WHERE name LIKE '\_';